Fletcher Tucker

 Wild Pilgrimage: Backpacking Journey to Esalen

 In the mountains east of Esalen, an enchanting, ecologically diverse, and psycho-spiritually fertile wilderness awaits.
-Over four nights and five days, we will engage in a contemporary form of pilgrimage, backpacking as reverent seekers through these ancestral lands of the Esselen Tribe, now known as the Big Sur backcountry.
-Our journey will conclude at the […]
+Over four nights and five days, we will engage in a contemporary form of pilgrimage, backpacking as reverent seekers through these ancestral lands of the Esselen Tribe, now known as Big Sur’s Ventana Wilderness.
+Our journey concludes at the coastal […]

-Wild Kinship: Hiking and Connection with the Big Sur Wilderness
+Reunion with the Wild Earth: Hiking and Nature Connection in Big Sur

 Autumn Enchantment: Ritual Connection with Land and Spirit